Brazil Senate meets to indict suspended President Rousseff

-With Brazil's attention focused on the Olympic Games in Rio de Janeiro, senators in the capital Brasilia began to decide the country's political future in a raucous session presided over by Chief Justice Ricardo Lewandowski that could run into Wednesday.
+With Brazil's attention focused on the Olympic Games in Rio de Janeiro, senators in the capital Brasilia began to decide the country's political future in a raucous session presided over by Chief Justice Ricardo Lewandowski.

 The impeachment of Rousseff, a former leftist guerrilla and the first woman to lead Brazil, has paralyzed Brazilian politics since the start of the year, deepening a crisis set off by a massive kickbacks and bribery scandal at state-led oil company Petrobras.

-The outcome of the vote is a foregone conclusion because opponents of Rousseff, who was suspended in May, need only a simple majority in the 81-seat Senate to put her on trial.
+The outcome of Tuesday's vote is a foregone conclusion because opponents of Rousseff, who was suspended in May, need only a simple majority in the 81-seat Senate to put her on a trial.

-A final verdict expected at the end of the month would require two-thirds of the votes.
-Media surveys of the Senate point to defeat for Rousseff and the end of 13 years of her Workers Party rule.
+A final verdict expected at the end of the month will require two thirds of the votes, but media surveys of the Senate point to defeat for Rousseff and the end of 13 years of Workers Party rule.

-"We know we won't win tonight.
-We are focusing efforts on the final judgment by trying to win over undecided senators," Workers Party Senator Regina Sousa told reporters.

 Conviction on charges of manipulating government accounts and spending without congressional approval would definitively remove her from office and confirm interim President Michel Temer, who would serve out the rest of her term through 2018.

-Temer's aides are confident that 60 senators will vote to proceed with a trial, which is six more than needed to eventually convict her.
+A Temer spokesman said he is confident the charges will be accepted.
+Government officials expect 60 senators to vote for a trial, which is six more than needed to eventually convict her.

 Uncertainty over Brazil's political future has hampered efforts by Temer to plug a fiscal crisis inherited from Rousseff who is blamed for driving the economy into what could be its worst recession since the 1930s.